Alexander Salazar: Priesthood

 In 1995, Salazar was appointed pastor of St. Teresa of Avila Parish in Silverlake, California, assigned there until 2004.
-He also served as dean of Deanery 14, and as a member of the Council of Priests, the College of Consultors, the Clergy Pension Board, and the Archdiocesan Personnel Board.
-In 2003, Salazar was named vice-chancellor of the archdiocese and honorary chaplain of his holiness.
+He also served as dean of Deanery 14, and as a member of the Council of Priests, the college of Consultors, the Clergy Pension Board, and the Archdiocesan Personnel Board.
+In 2003, Salazar was named vice-chancellor of the archdiocese and the Vatican elevated him to the rank of honorary chaplain of his holiness.

 Auxiliary Bishop of Los Angeles

-On September 7, 2004, Pope John Paul II appointed Salazar as auxiliary bishop of the Archdiocese of Los Angeles and titular bishop of Nesqually.
-He was consecrated at the Cathedral of Our Lady of the Angels in Los Angeles on November 4, 2004 by Cardinal Roger Mahony, with Bishops Gabino Zavala and Gustavo Garcia-Siller serving as co-consecrators.
+On September 7, 2004, Pope John Paul II appointed Salazar as auxiliary bishop of Los Angeles and titular bishop of Nesqually.
+He was consecrated at the Cathedral of Our Lady of the Angels in Los Angeles on November 4, 2004, by Cardinal Roger Mahony, with Bishops Gabino Zavala and Gustavo Garcia-Siller serving as co-consecrators.
 Salazar selected as his episcopal motto: "Do What Jesus Tells You" (John 2:5).

 According to a 2018 statement by Archbishop Jose H. Gomez, a person accused Salazar of sexual misconduct during the 1990s when Salazar was a parish priest in Pasadena.
 Salazar denied any wrongdoing.
 In 2002, the claimant reported their allegations to the Pasadena Police Department; after an investigation, the district attorney declined to press criminal charges against Salazar.

-When Cardinal Mahony learned about the accusations against Salazar in 2005, he submitted them to the Congregation for the Doctrine of the Faith in Rome while allowing him to still perform ministry.
+When Mahony learned about the accusations against Salazar in 2005, he submitted them to the Congregation for the Doctrine of the Faith in Rome while allowing Salazar to still perform ministry.
 The Congregation then "conducted an investigation and imposed certain precautionary measures on the ministry of Bishop Salazar" in 2005.
 Mahony also requested another review by the Pasadena district attorney, who again declined to indict Salazar.

-After Gomez became archbishop in 2011, he submitted the Salazar case to the Archdiocesan Clergy Misconduct Oversight Board.
+After Gomez became archbishop in 2011, he submitted the Salazar case to the archdiocesan Clergy Misconduct Oversight Board.
 It recommended suspending Salazar from any ministerial functions.
 Gomez then forwarded these findings and his own recommendations on Salazar to Pope Francis.

+Resignation and legacy

-Pope Francis accepted Salazar's letter of resignation as auxiliary bishop of the Archdiocese of Los Angeles on December 19, 2018.
+Pope Francis accepted Salazar's letter of resignation as auxiliary bishop of Los Angeles on December 19, 2018.
 It was submitted before the mandatory age 75 limit.

+On August 21, 2023, Salazar pled no contest to two felony counts of PC288(a)-F Lewd or Lascivious Acts With Child Under 14 Years.
+Per the plea agreement, Salazar received a six-year prison sentence (suspended), five years of formal probation, required registration as a sex offender, and other sentencing requirements.